Kids Guitar Lesson 1: Lesson Plan

 Step 1: Make sure the guitar is in tune

-There are many free guitar tuning apps that you can download to your phone, tablet or PC and loads of videos up there on youtube that let you know how to use them.
+There are many free guitar tuning apps for iphones and androids that you can download to your phone, tablet or PC and loads of videos up there on youtube that let you know how to use them.
 Whichever way you choose to get to the point that the guitar is in tune it is important to remember that even if the correct fingers are being deployed properly and the guitar is being strummed or picked in perfect rhythm if it is not in tune it will sound awful!

 Anyways........ back to the lesson............